-I was a little girl when the strange people started coming to Israel, wearing a blue number tattooed on their left hand.
-People whispered, pointed their finger at them, and argued.
+When the strange people started coming to Israel, I was a little girl.
+They were wearing a blue number tattooed on their left hand.
+People whispered, pointed their fingers at them, and argued.
 I did not quite understand.
-The streets filled with people who would mumble to themselves, or shout in all kinds of languages and frighten us, the children.
-Parents whispered that they were not dangerous, but wretched, that they lost their mind in the concentrations camps.
-At school, they taught us about the Holocaust and asked: “Why did they go without resistance? prosecuted like sheep to the slaughter.”
+The streets filled with people who would mumble to themselves or shout in all kinds of languages and frighten us, the children.
+Parents whispered that they were not dangerous but wretched, that they lost their minds in the concentrations camps.
+They taught us about the Holocaust at school and asked: “Why did they go without resistance? prosecuted like sheep to the slaughter.”
 We did not understand.

-When I grew up, and the discussion about the Holocaust became open and public, and sometimes even loud, I suddenly remembered those arguments.
-I understood what the grownups meant then and of what they were arguing.
+When I grew up, the discussion about the Holocaust became open and public, and sometimes even loud; I suddenly remembered those arguments.
+I understood what the grownups meant then and what they were arguing.
 The encounter with Berlin revealed to me the sophistication of the Nazis tricking persecution, even before the war and during their occupation of so many countries.
-I suddenly understood how an extremist organization could democratically rise to power, and gradually turn democracy into a frightful dictatorship.
+I suddenly understood how an extremist organization could democratically rise to power and gradually turn democracy into a frightful dictatorship.

-Today, as we look back and see the depth of the persecution against Jews, we wonder how the Germans and the Jews did not rebel, how they agreed to this conduct.
+Today, as we look back and see the depth of the persecution against Jews, we wonder how the Germans and the Jews did not rebel and how they agreed to this conduct.
 The truth is that the laws restricting the Jews were not imposed in one day.
-It was a trickling, in such a way that it was hardly felt by the German residents, who were not involved.
-The Jews, familiar with anti-Semitism, though, each time, that it was only another small restriction, and it was possible to live with.
+It was trickling so slowly that it was hardly felt by the German residents, who were not involved.
+The Jews, familiar with anti-Semitism, thought each time that it was only another small restriction and it was possible to live with.
 Until it was impossible to live.

 On the hidden side of this sign is an illustration of a bread loaf (see the first picture).
 The other side (on the left) bears the restriction (pictured on the right): “Jews in Berlin can buy food only between four and five in the afternoon.”
-Of course, by that time there was nothing left to buy in the shops.
+Of course, there was nothing left to buy in the shops by that time.

 Martin Niemöller, a German Protestant priest who opposed Nazism, wrote about this method of trickling prohibitions, and in 1945 he participated in the publication of the Stuttgart Declaration of Conviction: